Eastern State Penitentiary: 19th century

-The original design of the building was for seven one-story cell blocks, but by the time cell block three was completed, the prison was already over capacity.
-All subsequent cell blocks had two floors.
-Toward the end, cell blocks 14 and 15 were hastily built due to overcrowding.
-They were built and designed by prisoners.
-Cell block 15 was for the worst behaved prisoners, and the guards were gated off from there entirely.

-Inmates were punished with the "individual-treatment system."
-At the time, this form of punishment was thought to be most effective.
-They would be separated from others.
+The original design called for seven one-story cellblocks radiating from a central hub.
+After Cellblock 3 was completed, Cellblocks 4 through 7 were constructed with two stories to accommodate the growing prison population.

+As overcrowding continued, additional cellblocks were constructed between the original blocks.
+Cellblock 14 was built using inmate labor and was three stories high.
+Cellblock 15 was designed for some of the prison’s most violent offenders and included a separate safety corridor for guards.

+Eastern State originally operated under the Pennsylvania system in which prisoners were kept in individual confinement and performed labor in their cells.
+The system was intended to encourage prisoners to reflect on their actions, become penitent and ultimately reform.

 20th century

+In 1923, Leo Callahan and five other prisoners escaped after overpowering guards and scaling the prison’s east wall.
+His accomplices were eventually recaptured but Callahan was never found.

 Mugshot of Pep, inmate C-2559.
 Falsely accused of the murder of a cat, he was pardoned in 1929.

 In 1924, Pennsylvania Governor Gifford Pinchot allegedly sentenced Pep "The Cat-Murdering Dog" (an actual dog) to a life sentence at Eastern State.
 Pep allegedly murdered the governor's wife's cherished cat.
 Prison records reflect that Pep was assigned an inmate number (no. C2559), which is seen in his mug shot.
 However, the reason for Pep's incarceration remains a subject of some debate.
 A contemporary newspaper article reported that the governor donated his own dog to the prison to increase inmate morale.

 The Alfred W. Fleisher Synagogue was dedicated in the prison on April 21, 1929.
 Fleisher had served as president of the Board until his death in 1928.
 The dedication service was led by Congregation Mikveh Israel's Reverend Leon Elmaleh.

 On April 3, 1945, a major escape was carried out by twelve inmates (including the infamous Willie Sutton), who over the course of a year managed to dig an undiscovered 97 ft tunnel under the prison wall.
 During renovations in the 1930s an additional 30 incomplete inmate-dug tunnels were discovered.

+in 1953, Eastern State Penitentiary was renamed The State Correctional Institution at Philadelphia (SCI-PHA).